Tangle contact homology: Tangle contact homology and gluing formulas

 where $(T^\ast \R^3)_{\varLambda_K}$ is $T^\ast \R^3$ stopped at $\varLambda_K$ and where $C(h)$ is the union of cocore disks of the top handle of $(T^\ast \R^3)_{\varLambda_K}$ depending on the handle decomposition $h$ of $N(\varLambda_K)$.
 The wrapped Fukaya category $\mathcal W((T^\ast \R^3)_{\varLambda_K})$ is generated by the summands of $C(h)$ by \cite[Theorem 1.1]{chantraine2017geometric} and \cite[Theorem 1.13]{ganatra2022sectorial}.
 As the derived module category is independent of choice of a generating set, the result follows. \item Attachment of the $1$-simplex handle $N(\varLambda_K)_0 \times D_\varepsilon T^\ast \varDelta^1$ gives rise to a natural geometric Weinstein cobordism with positive contact boundary $\partial (T^\ast \R^3)_{\varLambda_K}$ and negative contact boundary $\partial T^\ast \R^3$.
 By \cite[Theorem 5.6]{bourgeois2012effect} we have a quasi-isomorphism

-Since $SH^\ast((T^\ast \R^3)_{\varLambda_K})$ and $SH^\ast(T^\ast \R^3)$ does not depend on the handle decomposition $h$, it follows that the Hochschild homology of the Chekanov--Eliashberg dg-algebra also does not. \item Such Legendrian isotopies of $h^{\text{top}}_1$ and $h^{\text{top}}_2$ induces a Legendrian isotopy $\varSigma(h_1) \simeq \varSigma(h_2)$ and the result follows from the invariance of the Chekanov--Eliashberg dg-algebra up to dg-homotopy equivalent under Legendrian isotopy, see \cite[Appendix A]{ekholm2015legendrian} and \cite[Corollary 5.17]{ekholm2017symplectic}. \end{enumerate} \end{proof} \begin{lma} The dg-homotopy equivalence class of the dg-algebra $KCC^\ast(K,h)$ is an ambient isotopy invariant of $K \subset \R^3$ \end{lma} \begin{proof} Ambient isotopies of $K$ induces Legendrian isotopies of $\varLambda_K$ which induces isotopies of Weinstein hypersurfaces $N(\varLambda_K) \hookrightarrow \partial T^\ast \R^3$.
-Such isotopies gives Legendrian isotopies as in item (3) of \cref{lma:kch_invariance}. \end{proof} \begin{thm} Let $K \subset \R^3$ be a link.
-If $h$ is a handle decomposition of $N(\varLambda_K)$ such that each component of $N(\varLambda_K)$ has a single top handle, then there is a quasi-isomorphism
+Since $SH^\ast((T^\ast \R^3)_{\varLambda_K})$ and $SH^\ast(T^\ast \R^3)$ does not depend on the handle decomposition $h$, it follows that the Hochschild homology of the Chekanov--Eliashberg dg-algebra also does not. \item Such Legendrian isotopies of $h^{\text{top}}_1$ and $h^{\text{top}}_2$ induces a Legendrian isotopy $\varSigma(h_1) \simeq \varSigma(h_2)$ (cf.\@ \cite[Remark 1.5]{asplund2020chekanov}) and the result follows from the invariance of the Chekanov--Eliashberg dg-algebra up to dg-homotopy equivalent under Legendrian isotopy, see \cite[Appendix A]{ekholm2015legendrian} and \cite[Corollary 5.17]{ekholm2017symplectic}. \end{enumerate} \end{proof} \begin{lma} For generic choices of metrics and almost complex structures, the dg-homotopy equivalence class of the dg-algebra $KCC^\ast(K,h)$ is an ambient isotopy invariant of $K \subset \R^3$ \end{lma} \begin{proof} Ambient isotopies of $K$ induces Legendrian isotopies of $\varLambda_K$ which induces isotopies of Weinstein hypersurfaces $N(\varLambda_K) \hookrightarrow \partial T^\ast \R^3$.
+Such isotopies gives Legendrian isotopies as in \cref{lma:kch_invariance}(3).
+Note in particular that the handle decomposition $h$ of $N(\varLambda_K)$ is unchanged under isotopies of $K$ as it is only the Weinstein embedding $N(\varLambda_K) \hookrightarrow \partial T^\ast \R^3$ that changes. \end{proof} \begin{thm} Let $K \subset \R^3$ be an oriented link.
+If $h$ is a handle decomposition of $N(\varLambda_K)$ such that each component of $N(\varLambda_K)$ has a single top handle, then for generic choices of metrics and almost complex structures there is a quasi-isomorphism

 \end{thm} \begin{proof} By \cref{thm:loop_space_dga} it follows that $KCC^\ast(K,h) \cong CE^\ast \left(\varLambda_K, \bigoplus_{i}C_{-\ast}(\varOmega \varLambda_{K_i}); T^\ast \R^3\right)$.
-Since $\varLambda_{K_i} \cong T^2$ for each component $K_i$ of $K$ it follows that we have a quasi-isomorphism $C_{-\ast}(\varOmega \varLambda_{K_i}) \cong \Z[H_1(\varLambda_{K_i})]$ for each $i$.
+Since $\varLambda_{K_i} \cong T^2$ for each component $K_i$ of $K$ it follows that we have a quasi-isomorphism $C_{-\ast}(\varOmega \varLambda_{K_i}) \cong \boldsymbol k[H_1(\varLambda_{K_i})]$ for each $i$.
 We obtain the fully non-commutative knot contact homology by definition of the Chekanov--Eliashberg dg-algebra with loop space coefficients as in \cite{ekholm2017duality} in which generators corresponding to chains of based loops do not commute with Reeb chord generators.
 The result follows. \end{proof}